 While exploring Sequoia National Park by car, the driver should know what/who’s behind them at all times.
 If a black bear or bull elk walks across the road in front of you, you’ll need to know whether or not it’s safe to stop short for a quick photograph of the wildlife.

 9. Watch the Road Signs

 There are a plethora of hairpin turns throughout Sequoia’s roadways, but luckily, they are all marked quite well.
 Pay attention so that these hazards don’t catch you off guard.

-If you find you have a car right on your bumper or several cars lined up behind you, be sure to use one of the many pull-offs to get over and let them pass.
-We all explore at our own speed, and both tailgating and being tailgated ruins the fun.
+If you find you have a car right on your bumper or several cars lined up behind you, be sure to use one of the many pull-offs to get over to the side and let them pass.
+We all explore at our own speed, and both tailgating and being tailgated ruins the fun and frustrates everyone.

 Please note that not only is smoking against the law inside Sequoia National Park, using electronic cigarettes (sometimes called vaporizers) are as well.
 If you can’t go a few hours without a smoke, you might want to buy some nicotine patches or gum to tide you over.

 12. Hug Your Curves When Driving